jaimelovera/google-calendar/README.md

-# Google Calendar Clone Using React (Basic functionalities)
+# Google Calendar Clone Using React

 > A very basic and bare bone clone of google calendar.
-Display calendar in both weekly and monthly views and populated the correct dates for every month.
+Displays calendar in both weekly and monthly views and populates with the correct dates for every month.
 Shows the current time on calendar represented by a red line.

 ## Visit My Hosted Demo
 https://google-calendar.netlify.app/